TheoTheEpic/Theos-Webhook-Console/README.md

 Hello!

-Thanks for using Theo's webhook console.
-Please run this with py (https://www.python.org/downloads/).
+Thanks for using Theo's webhook console. (download all of this then open the .exe file)

 After every update you will need to redownload here.